How do I plan a wine tour along the Cayuga Lake Wine Trail?

 Where does the wine trail start and/or end?

-Starts at your first sip and ends with your ride home. 🙂 There technically is no particular beginning or end.
-The trail is self-guided, so you can start and stop anywhere you choose.
+Starts at your first sip and ends with your ride home. 🙂 There is technically no particular beginning or end.
+The trail is self-guided, so you can start and stop and travel anywhere you choose.

 What is a ‘wine tasting?’

 A tasting consists of half to an ounce of wine of different varieties to sample.
 Tastings are meant to help guide you to the wine(s) you would like to purchase.

 Are the wineries open when there isn’t a scheduled event?